EsyHQ/esy.com/src/content/learn/what-is-generative-ai.md

 excerpt: "I've been having a blast lately, you know, the kind where you stay up all night for hours obsessing over a brand new toy and it's all due to MidJourney..."
 ---

-I've been having a blast lately, you know, the kind where you stay up all night for hours obsessing over a brand new toy and it's all due to MidJourney.
+I've been having a blast lately, you know, the kind where you stay up all night for hours obsessing...